 How does the College Football Digital News Experience work?

-- AP editors curate the best of AP’s articles and photos into attractively designed pages and widgets that you can embed on your site.
+- AP editors curate Web-exclusive content from the best of AP text, photos and video into attractively designed pages and widgets you can embed on your site.

 - Each package can be customized with your branding and easily integrated with your site.
 You can upload your own logo, build your own navigation bar and add analytics code to measure performance.
-Implementation documentation and customer support are included.
+Documentation and 24/7 customer support are included.

 What content is included?

-- An AP Top 25 Poll page reports the current week’s poll results, as well as previous weeks.
+- AP Top 25 poll page — the current week’s poll results, as well as previous weeks’.

-- The “By Poll Voter" feature shows how each poll voter casts his vote for the entire season.
+- "By Poll Voter" feature — see how each poll voter casts his or her vote for the season.

-- View game recaps, game previews, features and breaking news.
+- Game recaps, game previews, features and breaking news.

-- Photo galleries are displayed for all games covered by the AP, plus exclusive "themed" photo galleries for the site (i.e., Heisman Watch, Crazy Fans, Top 10 Tackles).
+- Photo galleries for all games covered by AP plus exclusive "themed" photo galleries, including Heisman Watch, Crazy Fans and Top 10 Tackles.

-- Conference and team pages will aggregate news and information for all Division I teams.
+- Individual pages that aggregate news and information for all Division I teams.

-- You can provide an RSS feed of your own content to include on the homepage.
-Links go back to the stories on your website.
+- Provide an RSS feed of your own content to include on the home page.

-- You can also filter AP news by local team, player, coach and other choices to display in an area on the homepage.
+- Filter AP news by local team, player, coach and other choices to display in an area on the home page.

-- Select up to five teams to feature in a "Find Your Teams" area on the home page.
-From here, visitors can navigate to team pages with game recaps, photo galleries and more.
+- Plus, select up to five teams to feature on a "Find Your Teams" area on the home page to point visitors to team pages with game recaps, photo galleries and more.